 Jim Mueller: That’s right.
 Absolutely.
 I agree.

 Jim Mueller: And I didn’t mean to imply that the grieving group was bad.
 It may have sounded that way.
 Not at all, because I agree.
-Everybody has to, everybody finds their own way, as you suggested.
+Everybody has to find their own way, as you suggested.
 And for some people, this is extraordinarily helpful.

 David Hirsch: Yep.
-So, um, what was the most important gift or gifts you think Luke provided you or your family for that matter?
+So what was the most important gift or gifts you think Luke provided you, or your family for that matter?

 David Hirsch: Oh, no, no. I’m just paraphrasing what I thought I heard you say

-Jim Mueller: when I was trying to say in a fumbling way.
+Jim Mueller: You captured what I was trying to say in a fumbling way.

 Jim Mueller: Absolutely.